8 4 12

 So, who needs a mentor?

-It is my firm opinion that anyone who wants to move forward in their career or life needs a mentor.
+It is my firm opinion that anyone who wants to move forward in their career or life requires a mentor.

-I also believe that if you have a business of any kind you also will need a mentor.
+I also believe that if you have a business of any kind you most certainly need a mentor.

 How can we do something we have never done if we haven’t been taught how or know that it even exists?